Irell Secures $490M for TiVo

 In a separate case, TiVo also had asserted claims under the Time Warp patent, and other patents, against Cisco, with respect to Cisco DVRs.
 Irell successfully thwarted Cisco's preemptive declaratory judgment lawsuit in the Northern District of California, obtaining an order transferring the case to the Eastern District of Texas, and then consolidating it with TiVo's pending action in that court.

-In addition to Morgan Chu and Andrei lancu, the Irell team included Richard Birnholz, Ben Yorks, Maclain Wells, Babak Redjaian, Tom Werner and Talin Gordnia.
+In addition to Morgan Chu, the Irell team included Richard Birnholz, Ben Yorks, Babak Redjaian and Tom Werner.